CtrlK

 Completeness

-Clearly answers both 'what' (comprehensive list of database access topics) and 'when' ('Use this skill whenever writing, reviewing, or debugging Golang code that interacts with PostgreSQL, MariaDB, MySQL, or SQLite.
-Also triggers for database testing or any question about database/sql, sqlx, pgx, or SQL queries in Golang').
-Includes explicit exclusion boundary as well.
+Clearly answers both 'what' (comprehensive guide for Go database access with specific topics listed) and 'when' (explicit 'Use when writing, reviewing, or debugging Golang code that interacts with PostgreSQL, MariaDB, MySQL, or SQLite; for database testing; or for questions about database/sql, sqlx, or pgx').
+Also includes a helpful exclusion clause ('Does NOT generate database schemas or migration SQL').

 3 / 3